percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

    InnoDB: Number of pools: 1
    160401 12:31:11 completed OK!

-To apply the first incremental backup to the full backup, you should use the following command:
+To apply the first incremental backup to the full backup, use the following command:

 .. code-block:: bash